Azure/AKS-DevSecOps-Workshop/docs/modules/Module5/Lab02.md

 ![Azure Policy Definition Filter](../../assets/images/module5/AzurePolicyDefinitionFilter.png)

 Azure Policy for Kubernetes provides some pre-defined iniatives.
 Let's open and apply one to our infrastructure.
 Find the "Kubernetes cluster pod security baseline standards for Linux-based workloads" and click it.
-It will help if you apply a filter where "CategoryType = Initiative."
+It will help if you apply a filter where "Definition Type = Initiative."

 ![Azure Policy Initiative](../../assets/images/module5/AzurePolicyInitiative.png)